-As a result of a non-brokered FT private placement closed on March 16, 2011 and the unit financing closed on August 9, 2011, Endurance is currently in a sound financial condition to carry exploration programs for the Bandito and Fuego Properties in the Yukon, the Rattlesnake-Natrona property, Wyoming and the McCord Creek, Alaska property through 2011.
-Management is also evaluating numerous other potential mineral exploration projects for acquisition.
+As a result of a non-brokered FT private placement closed on March 16, 2011 and the unit financing closed on August 9, 2011, Endurance is currently in a sound financial condition to carry exploration programs for the Bandito and Fuego Properties in the Yukon, the McCord Gold property in Alaska through 2011.
+Management is also evaluating other potential mineral exploration projects for acquisition.
 The Company will need to raise additional funds to fund exploration on new acquisitions, and to meet its future estimated overhead and exploration expenditures.
 Additional funding would also allow for the acquisition and aggressive funding of potential new acquisitions, in a climate where opportunities exist but must be evaluated efficiently in a competitive environment.
 The Company is working to secure those funds from conventional equity financing sources, from private investors, through farm-outs of existing properties in the Company's portfolio and from strategic partnerships.
 Failure to raise such funds on a timely basis could cause the Company to suspend its operations and eventually to forfeit or sell its interest in its properties.